Tampa-Microwave/tsp-manifest/README.md

 * Create an ssh key pair
 * Create a github account
 * Add your public ssh key to your github account
+* Ask to be added to the Tampa-Microwave dev team in GitHub
 * Run ssh-agent with your key:

         eval `ssh-agent -s`